cobratbq/keysmap/README.md

 - Currently assumes `jar`-type artifact.
 Check if this is an issue in cases with different packaging such as `war`, `ear`, etc.
   _If needed to be discovered, download `pom` artifact first.
 Read _packaging type_ from the `pom` artifact, then download the appropriate signature file._
 - Consider switching to downloading the tools (with `go install ...` or so) instead of building from submodule.
-- Consider committing signatures as these should not change and there are *many* to download.
-Contributors could delete them and redownload them to verify that they correspond to the ones on the global maven repository.